- Search The Registry

 - Creating Support

 - My Account

-In 1994, Jethroe sued Major League Baseball in order to collect pension payments, as he was one of a host of other former Negro leaguers who couldn't qualify because of the racial discrimination of the 1940s and 1950s which delayed their professional careers.
-While the lawsuit was dismissed by a federal judge, in 1997 Major League Baseball decided to give a yearly payment plan to Negro league veterans, including Jethroe.
-Nicknamed "The Jet" Sam Jethroe died on June 16, 2001 in Erie, PA.
+In 1994, Jethroe sued Major League Baseball to collect pension payments, as he was one of a host of other former Negro leaguers who couldn't qualify because of the racial discrimination of the 1940s and 1950s, which delayed their professional careers.
+While a federal judge dismissed the lawsuit, in 1997, Major League Baseball decided to give a yearly payment plan to Negro league veterans, including Jethroe.
+Nicknamed "The Jet," Sam Jethroe died on June 16, 2001, in Erie, PA.
 In 2019, the International League announced that Jethroe would be inducted into its hall of fame.